-Building upon the 2007-2009 DEI study, this research project examined methods to enhance the wild sea scallop fishery in eastern Maine through the culture and wild collection of scallop juveniles, intermediate grow-out methods, predator prevention and control, and environmental protection and control in discrete bottom areas in eastern Maine.
+Building upon the 2007-2009 DEI study, this research project examined wild sea scallop enhancement methods for the fishery in eastern Maine through the culture and wild collection of scallop juveniles, intermediate grow-out methods, predator prevention and control, and environmental protection and control in discrete bottom areas in eastern Maine.

 Towards the goal of developing strategies to enhance the sea scallop fishery to increase production of sea scallops locally.